 Produce distributor Splendid Products is recalling some lots of Daniella mangoes because they may be contaminated with Salmonella Braenderup bacteria.
 The fruit was sold individually and can be identified by the Daniella brand sticker and one of these PLU numbers: 3114, 4051, 4311, 4584, or 4959.
-You can see all of the photos of the recalled fruit at the FDA site.

 The mangoes were sold at retail stores throughout the United States from July 12, 2012 to August 29, 2012.
 Mangoes have been linked to 22 cases of salmonellosis in Canada and may be linked to a Salmonella Braenderup outbreak in the U.S. that was just announced by the CDC.